vyomrastogi/tdd-shopping-cart-gcp/README.md

  - follow tdd development approach
  - experiment with micronaut library in place of spring-boot
- - experiment deployment to gcp as containerized application
+ - experiment deployment to gcp as container application

-### AC
+#### Acceptance Criteria

 Develop an API to request against shopping cart,